DennisFaucher/untanglegrafana/README.md

 ![Time Shift](https://user-images.githubusercontent.com/9034190/125146189-94515e00-e0f2-11eb-8fed-0e92a0c1f08a.png)

 My next problem to solve was that my graph time on the X axis was 4 hours behind.
 Very odd as my Grafana Server, my Untangle Appliance, and my laptop are all set to the same time and time zone.
 Who knows?
 After a little Googling, I learned that I could shift time in a PostgreSQL statement with "time_stamp + interval '4' hour".
 I added this format to the SELECT and the WHERE and Bob's Your Uncle, the graph lined up with reality.
+I'm open to suggestions as to why this might have happened.

 ## Thank You
+Well, that's about it.
+Open up your PostgreSQL database to other hosts, add as a Grafana source, and type in the name of the table preceded by the schema name.
+Thank you for taking the time to read this post.
+I hope you found the post helpful and/or informative.
+I welcome your feedback.